-5. Find the period when the mass is positioned 12 cm, and then 16 cm, from the center of the rod.
+4. Find the period when the mass is positioned at various distances from the center of the rod.

 Question 1: As you increase the effective length of the pendulum, does the period increase or decrease as you change the length?
-Is there a linear relationship between period and length?
+What if you double the mass by adding a second mass to the rod at the same place as the first one - does this have a big effect on the period?